 Sutton-on-Sea church to reopen after lightning strike

-Sutton-on-Sea's Methodist Church, in Alford Road, Lincolnshire was hit by a bolt of lightning last June.
+Sutton-on-Sea's Methodist Church, in Station Road, was hit by a bolt of lightning last summer.

-Since last year, services have been held in the nearby village of Trusthorpe.
+The restoration work, which cost about £250,000, meant services had to be held in the nearby village of Trusthorpe.

 The Reverend Cecil Mundy said: "It's been a difficult time and we've lost touch with the people of Sutton-on-Sea.